-The first page shows a list of settings related to PeerLink Broker connectivity.
 Please note that these settings only apply to communication between the selected Agent and Broker and not to communication between the PeerLink Hub and Broker.

-Broker Hostname or IP Address The IP address or fully qualified host name of the server running the PeerLink Broker.
+Primary Broker Host The IP address or fully qualified host name of the server running the PeerLink Broker.
 Connection Type The type of connection to use when communicating with the PeerLink Broker.
 Types include ssl (encrypted) and tcp (not encrypted).
 Broker Port The port on which to communicate with the PeerLink Broker.
-Use Compression When enabled, all communication between the selected Agent and the PeerLink Broker will be compressed.
+Use Com- pression When enabled, all communication between the selected Agent and the PeerLink Broker will be compressed.
 Prefetch The number of messages pre-fetched from the PeerLink Broker.
 The higher the number, the more memory required by the Agent.
-Socket Buffer Size (in KB) TCP/IP socket buffer size in kilobytes Advanced Parameters A field for any additional parameters that may apply to communication between the Broker and the selected Agent.
-Parameters should be separated by semi-colons.
+Socket Buffer Size (in KB) TCP/IP socket buffer size in kilobytes Advanced A field for any additional parameters that may apply to communication